 When you file a complaint, here is what the HCRA will do:

-Acknowledge receipt of your complaint within two business days.
+Acknowledge receipt of your complaint within three to five business days.

 Review your complaint and supporting documentation.